-An intimate sensory deprivation environment and inverted cinema based on the Ganzfeld effect:
+An intimate sensory environment and inverted cinema based on the Ganzfeld effect:

 The visitor is asked to sit down in a comfortable chair and put on a pair of specially designed non-see-through white glasses and a pair of headphones.
 They keep their eyes and ears open looking in the direction of light beamed by a video projector.
 The projected video consists of a sequence of colours white, red, blue and black - slowly crossfading into each other, where the moment of change between the colours is imperceptible.
 The sound consists of thousands of sound fragments, layered over each other hundreds of time, creating a soundwave (granular synthesis).
 The eye sees no recognizable spatial border or shape to hold on to but uniform colour fields.
 The ear hears no recognizable sound related to the outside space but a continuous noise wave.
 Together they create a sensory deprivation environment which becomes a different kind of sensory stimulation environment.

 ‘Looking outside’ becomes ‘looking inside’.
 The different colours are perceived as changing spatial experiences: the visitor feels like they are ‘in’ the space of the colours, rather than looking at the colours.
 The different colours ‘feel’ different.
 With the colour red, one does not know any longer if their eyes are open or closed.
 The sound wave changes the sense of depth and position of the viewer in space.
 The visitor is taken to ‘no space’: not moving from their chair but moving into a different space, becoming a part of the space themselves.

 Through The Looking Glasses is based on the Ganzfeld effect.